Code4OSINT/first-repo/readme.md

 Some of my favorite books are:

 - *Python Tricks* by Dan Bader
-- *Automate the Boring STuff* by Al Sweigart
+- *Automate the Boring Stuff* by Al Sweigart
 - *The Pragmatic Programmer* by David Thomas and Andrew Hunt

 ### Food